-The generally accepted definition of SEO is “things you do on your website to encourage google to rank your business high in the search listings.”
+The generally accepted definition of SEO is “things you do on your website to encourage high rankings in search listings.”

 That’s definitely part of it, but not all of it.